 Good posture is one of the most effective ways to prevent strain on your cervical spine.
 If you work at a desk, take a moment to assess your setup.
 Your computer monitor should be at eye level so you can look forward without tilting your head up or down.
 Your chair should support the natural curve of your lower back, and your feet should rest flat on the floor.
 Remember to get up and stretch every 30 to 60 minutes to avoid stiffness.
 Being mindful of your posture can significantly reduce the cumulative stress that contributes to neck pain.

-Key Exercises to Strengthen Your Neck
+Gentle Exercises to Support Your Neck

 Strong, flexible muscles act as a natural brace for your cervical spine.
 Gentle exercises can improve your neck’s stability and range of motion, but it’s crucial to approach them carefully.
 Simple movements like chin tucks (gently pulling your chin back as if making a double chin) can help.
 However, you should always consult with a specialist before starting any new exercise routine, especially if you’re already in pain.
 A professional can recommend specific exercises and ensure you’re performing them correctly.
 They can guide you through a range of pain management treatments that may include physical therapy.